LOADING ...

 A war that was on apartheid and discrimination

-Made me wanna go back to the city and tell the homies I learned
+Made me wanna go back to the city and the homies what I learned

-Just because you wore a gang color than mines
+Just because you wore a different color than mines

-If I respect you, we and stop the enemy from killing us
+If I respect you, we unify and the enemy from killing us

 But I know, I'm no mortal man, maybe I'm just another nigga